Guillermo del Toro's Pinocchio: Development

-In 2008, Guillermo del Toro announced that his next project, a darker adaptation of the Italian novel The Adventures of Pinocchio, was in development.
+In 2008, Guillermo del Toro announced that his next project, a darker adaptation of the Italian novel The Adventures of Pinocchio (1883), was in development.
 He has called Pinocchio his "passion project", stating: "No art form has influenced my life and my work more than animation, and no single character in history has had as deep of a personal connection to me as Pinocchio", and "I've wanted to make this movie for as long as I can remember".
 When he was a child, del Toro saw and liked Walt Disney's 1940 animated film adaptation in Guadalajara, Mexico, partially because he felt it was like a "horror movie" in its own way due to a few intense moments it included.
 Since his teen years, he had longed to make his own version of the story.
 In 2003, del Toro discovered Gris Grimly's illustrations for the 2002 edition of Carlo Collodi's book, portraying Pinocchio as a puppet with a long, pointed nose and spindly limbs, with gestures that del Toro felt captured the energy of an unruly but otherwise goodhearted puppet.
 He concluded that Grimly's illustrations reflected the setting he had in mind for his own, more somber version of Collodi's tale.
+When del Toro asked Grimly why Pinocchio looked the way he did, Grimly said it was because Geppetto was drunk when he made him.
+This thought evolved into an important part of Geppetto's backstory.

-On February 17, 2011, it was announced that Grimly and Mark Gustafson would co-direct a stop-motion animated Pinocchio film written by del Toro and his long-time collaborator Matthew Robbins, and that it would be visually based by Grimly's designs.
+On February 17, 2011, it was announced that Grimly and Mark Gustafson would co-direct a stop-motion animated Pinocchio film written by del Toro and his long-time collaborator Matthew Robbins, and that it would be visually based on Grimly's designs.
 Del Toro would produce the film along with The Jim Henson Company and Pathé.
 Grimly devised Pinocchio's look for the film, depicting him as unfinished wood.
 Though Grimly was initially set to direct the film and del Toro was set to produce it, on May 17, 2012, del Toro took over as director.
 He then teamed up with Gustafson, a stop-motion veteran who had experience in similar stop-motion features like Fantastic Mr. Fox (2009), to assist him in achieving his ambitious vision for the project.
-In February 2012, del Toro released some concept art of Pinocchio, Geppetto, the Talking Cricket, Mangiafuoco, and the Fox and the Cat.
+In February 2012, del Toro released some concept art of Pinocchio, Geppetto, the Talking Cricket, Mangiafuoco and the Fox and the Cat.
 On July 30, 2012, it was announced that the film would be produced and animated by ShadowMachine.
 It was originally scheduled to be released in 2013 or 2014, but went into development hell, with no further information forthcoming about it for years.